alexsg4/platformer/README.md

 # Platformer

-A 2D Mario-clone with procedurally generated levels
+A 2D platformer where you kill ghosts and collect food

 ## Planned features